-Black and white photography is like a parallel universe that is there just a click of the shutter button, an exciting world of lights, midtones and shadows.
+Black and white photography is like a parallel universe that is there just a click of the shutter button, an exciting world of lights, mid-tones, and shadows.

-Textures, strong contrasts and lights
+Textures, strong contrasts, and lights

 RAW and JPEG for black and white photography

-We always hear that you have to shoot in RAW to have more freedom in later editing, but choosing to shoot in RAW + JPEG can help you on your first black and white photos.
+We always hear that you have to shoot in RAW to have more freedom in later editing, but choosing to shoot in RAW + JPEG can help you with your first black and white photos.

-To activate it, go to your camera options and first set the shot to RAW + JPEG , this will cause the camera to generate the two files.
+To activate it, go to your camera options and first set the shot to RAW + JPEG.
+This will cause the camera to generate the two files.
 Now look for the picture styles and choose the monochrome style.

 Filters in black and white photography

-If you are curious to try how it was worked in the old days, before editing programs like Lightroom existed, get color filters.
-These filters have always been an essential black and white tool to achieve a much richer range of gray tones.
+If you are curious to try how it was worked in the old days, before editing programs as Lightroom existed, get color filters.
+These filters have always been an essential black and white tool to achieve a much richer gray tone range.

 Edit photos separating by colors

-Pay attention to the entire image when making these types of changes, as there may be some hidden area of the same color that you do not want to modify and it will also be affected.
-In that case it is best to use the local adjustments brush as we saw in this tutorial.
+Pay attention to the entire image when making these types of changes, as there may be some hidden area of the same color that you do not want to modify, and it will also be affected.
+In that case, it is best to use the local adjustments brush, as we saw in this tutorial.

 Black and white portraits

 We have all been surprised at some time with a black and white portrait.
-Portraits that unmask the wrinkles of a difficult life or portraits that seem to let us feel the softness of a newborn’s skin.
+Portraits that unmask the wrinkles of a difficult life or portraits seem to let us feel the softness of a newborn’s skin.

 Landscape photography in B / W

-It’s not just about desaturating the image
+It’s not just about desaturating the image.

 Don’t just rely on desaturating all the colors to get a black and white photo.
-Play with contrast, highlights, shadows, blacks, whites or use the local adjustments brush to highlight areas and give them greater prominence.
+Play with contrast, highlights, shadows, blacks, whites, or use the local adjustments brush to highlight areas and give them greater prominence.